Pumpkin Ridge Golf Club: Ghost Creek Golf Course

 The Ghost Creek course was the first course to open, with play starting April 1, 1992.
 It was then named the best new public course in the country for the year by Golf Digest.
 Later it was named as the fifth best public course by Golf magazine in 1996.
 For 2007-08 Golf Digest ranked it 68th in the country public golf courses.
 The par 71 Ghost Creek Course has won several other national awards.
 This Robert E. Cupp and John Fought designed golf course is 6,839 yards long.
 In Zagat's "2006/07 Guide To America's Top Golf Courses", the club's Ghost Creek course was named fourth most popular in the Northwest.
 On that same course the 14th hole was named one of the 100 toughest holes in golf in the book "Golf's 100 Toughest Holes."

 Witch Hollow Golf Course

 In 1992 when the Witch Hollow course opened, Golf Digest selected it as the second best new private course of the year.
-This 18 hole course was designed by Robert E. Cupp.
+This 18-hole course was designed by Robert E. Cupp.
 The par 72, 7,017 yard design has a rating of 75.1 and had two of the top 500 holes in the world in 2000 as rated by Golf Magazine.
-Golf Magazine in 2005 and 2006 rated it as one of the 100 best modern course in America.
+Golf Magazine in 2005 and 2006 rated it as one of the 100 best modern courses in America.